nopnop2002/esp-idf-can2usb/README.md

 ![config-app](https://user-images.githubusercontent.com/6020549/124848275-7f33dc80-dfd7-11eb-8a15-1ea217417e34.jpg)

 # Definition from CANbus to USB
-When CANbus data is received, it is sent by HTTP POST according to csv/can2http.csv.
+When CANbus data is received, it is sent by HTTP POST according to csv/can2usb.csv.
 The file can2usb.csv has three columns.
 In the first column you need to specify the CAN Frame type.
 The CAN frame type is either S(Standard frame) or E(Extended frame).
 In the second column you have to specify the CAN-ID as a hexdecimal number.
 In the last column you have to specify the Frame Name.
-This project not use this column.
+This project does not use this column.

 ```
 S,101,Water Temperature